Conduitry/contexty/README.md

 ### `Contexty#create`

 This getter creates and returns a new context.
-If a context already existed, the new context will be a child context.
+If a context already exists, the new context will be a child context.
 You can access values stored on the parent context, and any changes will no longer be accessible once you are out of this asynchronous call tree.

 ### `Contexty#context`

-This getter retrieves the context created by the appropriate asynchronously ancestral `Contexty#create`.
+This getter retrieves the context created by the appropriate ancestor `Contexty#create`.

 ## Example